 The Company is involved in a number of other lawsuits arising in the ordinary course of business.
-While management does not expect any of these other matters to have a material adverse effect on the Company's business, financial condition or results of operations, litigation is subject to certain inherent uncertainties.
+While management does not expect any of these other matters to have a material adverse effect on the Company's results of operations, financial position or cash flows, litigation is subject to certain inherent uncertainties.